The Building Work Contractors Act 1995 (SA) requires that a building work contract has certain elements.

-If a contract contains terms that are harsh or unconscionable, a party to the contract may apply to the Magistrates Court for appropriate relief [S 38 BWCA].
+If a contract contains terms that are harsh or unconscionable, a party to the contract may apply to the Magistrates Court for appropriate relief [s 38].

-If you want to terminate the contract, before the end of the 5 day period, you must:
+If a building owner wants to terminate the contract, before the end of the 5 day period, they must:

 - Deliver the written notice to the builder by hand; or

 - Post the written notice to the builders address by certified mail.

 The building owner may also terminate the contract prior to completion if the builder has not complied with the relevant provisions of the Act [see s 36 (5)(b)].
 In this case, legal advice should be sought prior to cooling off, because there may be ramifications in relation to any unpaid work or legal costs incurred.

 Progress payments are interim payments for the building work, made over the life of the contract, and are usually expressed as a percentage of the total contract price.

 A builder must not demand or request payment unless it is a genuine progress payment in respect of work already performed under the contract [s 30].

 The building owner is not obliged to make the payment in the absence of a written request by the builder for the progress payment [s 30 (3)].